-As is typical in mountainous regions, low elevation montane habitats like those found at low elevation in the RSA, are used primarily by wolves in winter when their ungulate prey congregates on low elevation winter range (Section 5.2.6).
+As is typical in mountainous regions, low elevation montane habitats like those found at low elevation in the RSA, are used primarily by wolves in winter when their ungulate prey congregates in on low elevation winter range (Section 5.2.6).
 The winter RSF developed for wolves indicates that wolves select intermediate elevations, especially on south facing slopes (Appendix B).
 Wolves avoided non-vegetated habitats, built up areas, areas with high trail densities and golf courses.
 In addition to a strong preference for south facing slopes, wolves selected for forest edge, herbaceous vegetation and areas with more shrubs.
 Habitats on the south side of the Bow Valley tend to be less strongly selected than the south facing slopes on the north side.
 Most of the selected habitat for wolves during winter in the RSA occurs in wildlife corridors and habitat patches on the north side of the river.

 Corridors and habitat patches in the Bow Valley may only be partially effective for wolves under existing conditions.
 Lee et al. (2010) noted a decreasing trend in wolf use over time in high quality habitats north of Canmore, with minimal use of the Benchlands area after 2002-2003, except in the far west end next to Banff National Park.
 Similarly, Golder (2013) concluded that rare use by wolves of the approved Along Valley Corridor, Tipple Across Valley Corridor and Stewart Creek Across Valley Corridor (Golder 2013; Figure 37) was most likely a result of high human use.
-No wolves were documented using the G8 or Stewart Creek wildlife underpasses during 2007 to 2012, but wolves were known to cross the Trans-Canada Highway using the Stewart Creek Underpass prior to 2007 (Clevenger et al. 2002, 2007).
+No wolves were documented using the G8 or Stewart Creek Corridor underpasses during 2007 to 2012, but wolves were known to cross the Trans-Canada Highway using the Stewart Creek Underpass prior to 2007 (Clevenger et al. 2002, 2007).

-The stability of the regional wolf population is not known, but wolf packs overlapping the Bow Valley are subjected to a variety of mortality sources, including being hit on highways and by trains, and, more recently, being killed in response to negative human-wolf interactions (Small, 2016).
-To be precautionary, a serious risk was identified for wolves under existing conditions in the RSA because of uncertainty about pack stability and very low levels of use reported in wildlife corridors and habitat patches (Lee et al. 2010, Golder 2013).
+The stability of the regional wolf population is not known, but wolf packs overlapping the Bow Valley are subjected to a variety of mortality sources, including being hit on highways and by trains, and, more recently, being killed in response to negative human-wolf interactions (Small 2016).
+To be precautionary, a serious risk was identified for wolves under existing conditions in the RSA because of uncertainty about pack stability and very low levels of use reported in wildlife corridors and habitat patches around Canmore (Lee et al. 2010, Golder 2013).

-Wolf habitat in the Resort Centre amendment boundary and in adjacent wildlife corridors is primarily avoided under existing conditions (Tables 16 and 17, Figures 25 and 26).
+Wolf habitat in the Project Boundary and in adjacent wildlife corridors is primarily avoided under existing conditions (Tables 15 and 16, Figures 25 and 26).
 This is not surprising in the context of generally reduced probability of selection south of the Bow River.
-Taking into account human use on designated and undesignated trails reduced the probability of selection (Tables 16 and 17), but habitats that are strongly avoided or rarely used and may create higher resistance to wolf movement are not predicted to be common in the wildlife corridors adjacent to the Project Boundary, even with added effects of human use (i.e., up to 12.7% of the corridor, Table 17).
+An estimation of the effect of increased human use on designated and undesignated trails reduces the probability of selection slightly (Tables 15 and 16).
+However, habitats that are strongly avoided or rarely used and may create higher resistance to wolf movement make up 7% or less of the habitat in the wildlife corridors adjacent to the Project Boundary (Table 16).